Context is Everything: How to Build the Foundation for Love and Connection

 See, context doesn’t appear in the moment.
 It’s built over time through daily choices.
 How you speak, listen, touch, and follow through is part of your relationship context.
 Also, consider if you have infants and children, if you are stressed about your job, or if you are dealing with an illness.
 These are things everyone navigates, but with the right context, it’s much easier.
 Intimacy, honesty, and even conflict all rely on the context you’ve created long before that moment happens.

 Romance: If you want closeness and passion, it grows best in a context of kindness, attention, and effort, not just physical attraction.
 Foreplay starts at breakfast every day.
+You cannot have one talk about what's missing here and expect an immediate change of direction.
+You have to slowly build the framework for sex and romance.
+This is about daily intention.

 To rebuild or strengthen context, focus on three key habits: